MrRobinOfficial/Guide-UnrealEngine/README.md

 ### 🔴 Drawbacks of using C++ with Unreal Engine

+<table><tr><td>
+This section was NOT written in conjugation with ChatGPT.
+</td></tr></table>

 * More prone to errors: C++ is a strongly typed language, requiring the precise use of semicolons, braces and accurate syntax to ensure successful compilation.
 Rectifying these issues can be time-consuming.
 On the contrary, the Blueprint's node-based graph system operates without the need for "correct" syntax, offering a more "forgiving" environment.

-* Tied to Unreal's API: Throughout the evolution of Unreal Engine, Epic Games may modify the source code, rendering certain functions and members as **obsolete**/**deprecated**.
+* Tied to Unreal's API: Throughout the evolution of Unreal Engine, Epic Games may modify the [source code](https://en.wikipedia.org/wiki/Source_code), rendering certain functions and members as **obsolete**/**deprecated**.
 Consequently, Unreal might recommend the need to update the codebase with the latest [API](https://en.wikipedia.org/wiki/API) changes.
 Failure to do so can lead to compilation errors, in the future.

 * Updating your codebase: When working with C++ and Unreal Engine, your C++ code is compiled into a [.DLL](https://en.wikipedia.org/wiki/Dynamic-link_library) (in Windows OS) file that Unreal Engine can read and use within Blueprint graphs.
 However, this necessitates Unreal Engine to reload to incorporate your code changes.
 Epic Games has introduced [Hot Reload](https://unrealcommunity.wiki/live-compiling-in-unreal-projects-tp14jcgs), allowing for code reloading without editor restart, streamlining the development process.
 While Hot Reload often works for a while, it is unreliable and frequently causes blueprint corruption or other issues.